 This award scheme is for a training programme or a work programme/placement relevant to the applicant’s area of work only.
 In cases where an applicant is planning a career transition within the industry, the application must clearly demonstrate the applicant’s commitment to the planned career change.

 Due to limited resources, the application process is competitive.
 Benefit to the Irish Film, Television Digital Media or Animation sector must accrue from the applicants’ participation on the programme.

 Applicants may apply for a bursary pending acceptance on a programme but will only be able to draw down the bursary on presentation of proof of acceptance and required receipts.

 Qualifying Training Opportunities: Awards are for training opportunities only.
 Individuals will not be supported to return to full-time education, including short term or part-time academic programmes or courses, for example, Masters, Degrees or Diplomas.

-Bursaries will not be awarded for one day seminars, conferences, or attendance at Film Festivals.
+Bursaries will not be awarded for one day seminars, conferences, or attendance at Film Festivals/Markets.
 Awards are for international training opportunities only, with the exception of a work placement which may form part of a Screen Skills Ireland training programme.